 The Fourth of July must force us to address questions of Freire’s concept of humanization.
 It must compel us to finally tell the truth and, in so doing, recognize the various states of incompletion (i.e., dehumanization) in which we live.
-Incompletion is a corruption of independence, just as dehumanization is the consequence of a dependence irrevocably set in the shades of bondage.
+Incompletion is a corruption of independence, just as dehumanization is the consequence of dependence irrevocably made to feel like bondage.
 Here, as long as one is ensnared, we are all trapped.
-For if one is slave, then we are all enslaved—prisoners to slavery’s looming threat.
+For if one is slave, then we are all enslaved.

 In this light, we must know, and we must teach, that the Fourth of July cannot be a day of celebration as long as there is at least one left to lament the unscalable obstacles of oppression that distances so many from achieving a fuller, truer and more complete humanity.

 1. Freire, P. 1970.
 Pedagogy of the Oppressed.
 New York: Penguin Books, p.
 25.